FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Draft Minutes - Special Meeting of Limerick City and County Council - 21st October 2022.md

 on a map.
 She outlined that landowners can apply for referral, and noted there are 16

-settlements in Limerick City and County identified as meeting criteria for the Land Tax which--- 3
+settlements in Limerick City and County identified as meeting criteria for the Land Tax which
+---
+3

 will be displayed in the map from 1st November 2022.
 The Senior Planner stated that if the